senacor/code-and-play-full-stack/tasks/tasks.md

     npm install bootstrap@3 jquery --save

-Add bootstrap files path to angular-cli.json:
+Add bootstrap files path to angular-cli.json by replacing the 'styles' and 'scripts' contents by the following:

     "styles": [
 			 "styles.css",